 The notation for a fork join container is BPMN only.
-This control flow is equivalent to a BPEL Flow activity.
+This control flow is equivalent to a BPEL "Flow" on page 211 activity.

 When you drag a fork join to the canvas, it contains two paths by default.
 You can add additional paths as needed.
 Each path contains one or more activities.
 Each path executes in parallel.